 Godsey’s performance is the best ever for any Bates women’s track and field athlete at the Penn Relays, and qualifies her to compete at the USA Track and Field Championships this summer, where the best track and field athletes in America of any age compete.

 Later in the day, Godsey finished third in the College Women Eastern Division of the shot put, at 46 feet, 5.5 inches, just behind Nina Victorin of Mount St. Mary’s (47-4.25) and Erica Davis of Yale (46-11.5) and ahead of Sacred Heart’s Marsha Locke (46-1.25).

 Godsey also came in 15th in the Collegiate Women’s Discus Throw at 44.52 meters, behind Krystal Woods of Clemson (44.57) and ahead of Virginia’s Amy Bilmanis (44.17).

 Also competing for Bates at the venerable meet was junior co-captain Kathryn Moore (Pelham, N.H.), who finished ninth in the Collegiate Women’s 3000-meter Steeplechase, in a time of 10:50.24, ahead of Duquesne’s Brianne Scott (10:50.48) and behind Penn State’s Kate Curran (10:49.05).

-Tags: Bates Track and Field, hammer throw, Keelin Godsey, USA Track and Field Championships.
+Tags: hammer throw, Keelin Godsey, track and field, USA Track and Field Championships.